Recollections: A Long Walk

 Something my folks had both missed growing up; Vito is the equivalent of Dave.

-She seemed to have had a good instinct as to which son would be the most compliant, and which would feel Vito’s absence most keenly, which would do his best to fill the hole that was left behind by his father’s passing.
+She seemed to have had a good instinct as to which son would be the most compliant, which would feel Vito’s absence most keenly, and which would do his best to fill the hole that was left by his father’s passing.

 Or maybe Dad offered to move back in with his mother and represented it to his new wife as a request.
 And maybe he heard a request when it was no more than a widow’s lament – “I will be so lonely”.
 History is hard to unravel.
 Family history all the more so for everyone believes themselves to be primary source.